sampsyo/cs6120/content/blog/2019-12-21-logical-indexing-on-HB/index.md

 Unfortunately, index casting is not actually implemented yet.
 Instead, the above implementation cheats by using the `log_to_phys` functions: rather than perform logical boundary-checking it performs physical boundary checking.
 This works for our purposes, since the logical and physical boundaries are equivalent for the row-major order data format.

+Note that these recursive functions for looking up tensor information are expensive: an actual compiler for logical indexing will do this lookup up-front to generate code with inlined values.

 # Cached vs Non-cached Implementations